browserup/browserup-proxy/README.md

 -- The BrowserUp Proxy is now deprecated. --

-We have moved our business over to the BrowserUp fork of the mitmproxy.
-It is available [here](https://github.com/browserup/mitmproxy)
+We have moved our business over to the mitmproxy.
+It is available [here](https://github.com/mitmproxy/mitmproxy)

 The reasons: